aptise/peter_sslers/README.md

 # FAQ

-## Does this reformat certs?
+## Does this reformat Certificates?

 Yes.
 PEM certs are reformatted to have a single trailing newline (via stripping then padding the input) and newlines are standardized to unix ("\n").
-This seems to be one of the more common standards people have for saving Certificates.
+This seems to be one of the more common standards people utilize for saving Certificates.
+Certificates may be reformatted for compliance with other details of open standards.
-Otherwise Certificates are left as-is.
+The actual content of Certificates are unchanged.

-## Is there a fast way to import existing certs?
+## Is there a fast way to import existing Certificates?

-Yes.
-Use `curl` on the commandline. see the *TOOLS* section for an `invoke` script that can automate many Certificates from the LetsEncrypt data store.
+See the *TOOLS* section for an `invoke` script that can automate importing Certificates and other data from the LetsEncrypt data store.
+The "invoke" tools provide a commandline interface to batch POSTing data to the PeterSSLers server;
+one could use `curl` or write their own tools.

 ## What happens if multiple Certificates are available for a Domain ?